dunst-project/dunst-project.org/content/documentation/_index.md

 <p>The frame color color of the notification.
 See COLORS for possible values.</p>

 </dd>
-<dt id="fullscreen-values:-delay-show-pushback-default:-show"><code>fullscreen</code> (values: [delay/show/pushback], default: show)</dt>
+<dt id="fullscreen-values:-delay-show-pushback-suppress-default:-show"><code>fullscreen</code> (values: [delay/show/pushback/suppress], default: show)</dt>
 <dd>

 <p>This attribute specifies how notifications are handled if a fullscreen window is focused.
-By default it&#39;s set to show so notifications are being shown.</p>
+By default it&#39;s set to <i>show</i> so notifications are being shown.</p>

-<p>Other possible values are delay: Already shown notifications are continued to be displayed until they are dismissed or time out but new notifications will be held back and displayed when the focus to the fullscreen window is lost.</p>
+<p>Other possible values are <i>delay</i>: already shown notifications are continued to be displayed until they are dismissed or time out but new notifications will be held back and displayed when the focus to the fullscreen window is lost.</p>

-<p>Or pushback which is equivalent to delay with the difference that already existing notifications are paused and hidden until the focus to the fullscreen window is lost.</p>
+<p>Or <i>pushback</i> which is equivalent to delay with the difference that already existing notifications are paused and hidden until the focus to the fullscreen window is lost.</p>

+<p>There is additionally the <i>suppress</i> value.
+Existing notifications will be closed when entering fullscreen and new notifications will go straight to history.
+This is similar to pushback without redisplaying after leaving fullscreen mode.</p>

 <p>On Wayland, if <b>follow</b> is set to mouse or keyboard, the output where the notification is located cannot be determined.
 So dunst will delay or pushback if any of the outputs is fullscreen.
 Since the fullscreen protocol is fairly new, you will need a recent version of a compositor that supports it.
 At the time of writing, you will need the git version of sway.
 See also <b>layer</b> to change if notifications appear above fullscreen windows in Wayland.</p>